 Finding Cheap Flights to Japan

 You might be surprised to discover that it doesn’t have to cost an arm and a leg to fly to Japan.
 From North America, you can fly on Chinese and Korean airlines to Tokyo or Osaka with one stop en route for about US$800.
 From Europe, flying via the Middle East or other Asian countries can get you to Japan for around €550.
 From Australia, you can get flights for around AU$800.
 Flying from Southeast Asia will usually cost around US$400 and flying from Northeast Asia can cost as little as US$200.
 And, of course, if you’re in mainland China or Korea, you can take a ferry to Japan for less than US$100.
-Use a flight aggregator site like Skyscanner to find the cheapest flights.
+Use a flight aggregator site to find the cheapest flights.
+This lets you quickly compare prices and flight timings across multiple airlines.

 Budget Inn lobby, Kyoto – image © Inside Kyoto